adcengiz/multi-lingual-nli/README.md

 ### MultiNLI-Only

 ## How to perform cross-lingual NLI?

-Cross-lingual NLI involves training a natural language inference model in a language and predicting entailment labels for data in another language.
-For example, in this project, we train an NLI model on MultiNLI data - which is available only in English - and evaluate it for use in other languages.

 __How does it work?__ Let's say our goal is to perform NLI in German without translating the training set to German (or the test set to English).
 Each experiment consists of three following steps: